 I bet you aren’t too familiar with this UK guy.
 One of my most fave under-appreciated male singers with his velvet fog, brooding and baritone, whisky-soaked voice: Liam McKahey.

-I discovered McKahey when he fronted the pop noir band, Costeau, in early 2000.
+McKahey first caught my attention when he was fronting the pop noir band Costeau in early 2000.
 Love at first listen.
 That voice, so deep and dark.
 Reminds me of Nick Cave.
 But a bit more harmonious.

 “So Long, Marianne” is written by Leonard Cohen, featured on his debut album, Songs of Leonard Cohen.